- It is often said that people do not leave bad jobs – they leave bad bosses.

-- Harassed employees
+- Harassment of employees

-"These results highlight an opportunity for bosses and employers to hone in on the leadership aspects that irk employees the most and make the necessary steps to retain their best talent and foster a strong company culture," the study's authors wrote.
+"These results highlight an opportunity for bosses and employers to hone in on the leadership aspects that irk employees the most, and make the necessary steps to retain their best talent and foster a strong company culture," the study's authors wrote.
 "By developing a culture that promotes positive leadership behaviors at the top, organizations will reap the benefits of a healthier, happier workforce."

 While they still consider them "bad," a few behaviors by bosses don't get under the skin of employees nearly as much.
 Specifically, the research shows that bosses who refuse to "friend" them on social media channels or who don't like to spend time with employees outside of work are the most acceptable bad behaviors.